Torres Strait Islands

 Torres Strait Islands faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 4.9%, significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 3.3%, followed by graduate diplomas (1.3%) and postgraduate qualifications (0.3%).
-Trade and technical skills are prominent, with 48.1% of residents aged 15+ holding vocational credentials - advanced diplomas (6.4%) and certificates (41.7%).
+Bachelor degrees are the most common at 3.3%, followed by graduate diplomas (1.3%) and postgraduate qualifications (0.3%).
+Trade and technical skills are prevalent, with 48.1% of residents aged 15+ holding vocational credentials – advanced diplomas (6.4%) and certificates (41.7%).

 Educational participation is high, with 33.5% of residents currently enrolled in formal education.
 This includes 21.2% in primary education, 6.7% in secondary education, and 0.4% pursuing tertiary education.